 Before Harry Potter was a success, J K Rowling was a single mother struggling to make ends meet and battling severe depression.
-Despite all her personal hardship, Rowling kept pursuing her dreams of becoming a writer.
+Despite all her personal hardships, Rowling kept pursuing her dreams of becoming a writer.

 Integrity is one of the most important qualities of entrepreneurial leadership.
 It is about remaining true to one’s own values and vision and standing up for what they believe in, even in the face of opposition.

-As Benjamin Franklin said “I grew convinced that truth, sincerity and integrity in dealings between man and man were of the utmost importance to the felicity of life and I formed written resolutions to practice them over while I lived.”
+As Benjamin Franklin said, “I grew convinced that truth, sincerity and integrity in dealings between man and man were of the utmost importance to the felicity of life and I formed written resolutions to practice them over while I lived.”

 - Managing and Motivating Subordinates